geoffreycrofte/bluesky-social-plugin-for-wordpress/readme.txt

 = Is this plugin secure? =

-Yes, this plugin uses WordPress Core technique to secure your BlueSky IDs.
+Yes, this plugin uses a mix of secret keys, salts and OpenSSL methods to secure your BlueSky IDs.

+= Do you care for performance? =

+No I don't.
+Just kidding, I do care for performance.
+The plugin uses caching to reduce the number of calls to the BlueSky API.

+= What are the current options? =

+You have some options available like multiple ways to display your profile card and posts, the number of posts to display, whether to display embedded records or not, and the theme of the profile card and posts.

 = How do I report issues? =

+The plugin is new.
-You can report issues via the support forum or the GitHub repository: https://github.com/your-repository.
+Be patient, and report issues via the support forum or the GitHub repository: https://github.com/geoffreycrofte/bluesky-social-plugin-for-wordpress/issues

 = Is this an official BlueSky Plugin =